5 Myths About Therapy

 5. It’s expensive

-Most insurance plans cover behavioral health treatment, and many are offering coverage or waiving costs for online therapy during the pandemic (click here to learn if your insurance company is waiving costs for online therapy).
+Most insurance plans cover behavioral health treatment.
 Great Lakes Psychology Group is committed to making the costs of therapy transparent by providing complete account access and risk-free cost estimates prior to the first session.
 Click here to learn more about our payment options.